-Although the Green Homes Grant programme did not find desired success, such schemes are becoming crucial.
+Although the Green Homes Grant programme did not find the desired success, such schemes are becoming crucial.

 Inclusion of Large Population Base

 At this time, everyone needs to contribute towards a greener planet.
-Conventional energy sources like coal, gas and fossil fuels are detrimental to the environment.
+Conventional energy sources like coal, gas and fossil fuels harm the environment.

-Common alternatives like solar, wind, hydroelectric energy can prove lucrative in environmental and economic terms.
+Alternatives like solar, wind, and hydroelectric energy can prove lucrative in environmental and economic terms.

 Still, families with low and middle-income groups cannot afford to install such renewable energy systems.
 The initial investment is impractical for most homeowners.

 Programmes like the Green Homes Grant offer incentives to such families.
-Hence, with a rising number of people installing such systems, the load on non-renewable sources will decline.
+Hence, with more people installing such systems, the load on non-renewable sources will decline.